 She traveled from her hometown of Idstein (ɪd-ʃtaɪn), Germany, to pursue a dream that had followed her since middle school – a dream of understanding the inner workings of one’s mind and discovering how those inner workings affect the behaviors and attitudes of those around her.
-By coming to Valdosta State University (VSU), Sandra hoped to study Psychology and take the knowledge she gained with her in order to help others in life.
+By coming to Valdosta State University (VSU), Sandra hoped to study Psychology and use the knowledge she gained to help others in life.

 Making a new home in the States wasn’t without its obstacles, but Sandra’s perseverance and moxie led her to graduate with a Bachelor of Science in Psychology in 2017 at Valdosta State and continue her studies by gaining a Master of Science in Industrial/Organizational Psychology.

 At this point, you might be wondering: Wait.
 How exactly did Sandra find her way to Valdosta from halfway across the world?
 And when she did, how did she make her dream a reality?